nruffing/data-grid-vue/vuepress/docs/generated/DataGridVueGrid/README.md

 Array of objects to display in the data grid when using the built-in [ClientSideDataService](../classes/ClientSideDataService.md).
 This prop is required unless serverSideOptions or customDataService is supplied.
 The order of precedence is [customDataService](README.md), [serverSideOptions](README.md), and then [data](README.md).
 The data grid will not react and rerender when this property changes.
-If that functionaly is needed it is recommended to leverage `v-if` to force a new component instance to render.
+If that functionality is needed it is recommended to leverage `v-if` to force a new component instance to render.

 #### Default Value